-Here’s a short list of what to bring with you to the Parks.
-You’re able to buy ponchos & umbrellas in the Parks (at various shops) but they come at a cost.
+Here’s a short list of what to bring to the Parks.
+You can buy ponchos & umbrellas in the Parks (at various shops).
 It’s best to buy things from either a convenience store (slightly cheaper) or from the 100 yen store (Daiso).
-The closest Daiso to Tokyo Disney Resort is at Shin-Urayasu Station.
+The closest Daiso to Tokyo Disney Resort is inside Ikspiari.

 - Comfortable quick-drying or waterproof shoes

 - Umbrella (get a cheap one from the store)